pavlo-myskov/barber-shop/README.md

 ## Project Goals
 ### Bussines Goals
 - Provide essential info about the business and services to customers.
-- The ability to save time on receiving calls, allowing customers to independently book the date and time of visiting the barbershop.
+- Automate the booking process by allowing customers to independently book the date and time of visiting the barbershop.
 - Expand the client base and increase the credibility of the business, making it more and more popular.
 - Promote business and increase the number of customers.
 - Attract the attention of potential visitors.